Skip to content

 These require a project context and search within that project:

-1. Eliminates typos — Users select from validated suggestions instead of typing exact values
+1. Eliminates typos — The assistant selects from validated suggestions instead of typing exact values.